LuisCald/Python-Code/README.md

 This will serve several purposes.
 I set a realistic goal of 100 hours of python a month - independent of work and assignments.
 In conjunction, I'll be posting short files on anything python with the personal goal of expanding my python library.
 I also wanted a way to record my progress and think this is a good way to do it.
 Each py file will be commented and I'll drop a dataset to work on.
 I'd like to exhaust all tools that effectively extract and present information from data.
 The remaining files will be from projects and assignments I am actively working on in Economics.

 # Description of Files
+0) 100_hour_mission will be a running file of python code on anything.
+The code will label and record each day properly with time and date.

 1) Basic_DataHandling_using_IPUMSdata.py goes over importing, merging, creating boolean variables, some important methods, and a simple linear regression.

 2) Bellman Equation Material.ipynb is code on how to set up the bellman and how to apply it.